Chart Color Schemes

 Red Hill is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Red Hill's dwelling structure, as per the latest Census, consisted of 79.3% houses and 20.7% other dwellings (semi-detached, apartments, 'other' dwellings).
+Red Hill's dwelling structures, as per the latest Census data, consisted of 79.3% houses and 20.7% other dwellings (semi-detached, apartments, 'other' dwellings).
 This compares to the Australian Capital Territory's figures of 63.3% houses and 36.7% other dwellings.
-In Red Hill, home ownership stood at 40.3%, with mortgaged dwellings at 36.8% and rented ones at 22.9%.
-The median monthly mortgage repayment in the area was $3,500, higher than the Australian Capital Territory average of $2,080.
-The median weekly rent figure in Red Hill was recorded at $500, compared to the Australian Capital Territory's $450.
-Nationally, Red Hill's median monthly mortgage repayment is significantly higher than the Australian average of $1,863, while rents are substantially above the national figure of $375.
+Home ownership in Red Hill stood at 40.3%, with mortgaged dwellings at 36.8% and rented ones at 22.9%.
+The median monthly mortgage repayment was $3,500, exceeding the Australian Capital Territory average of $2,080.
+The median weekly rent in Red Hill was $500, higher than the Australian Capital Territory figure of $450.
+Nationally, Red Hill's mortgage repayments were significantly higher at $3,500 compared to the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing